zhengzaixiazai/autosub/README.md

   -ua User-Agent headers, --user-agent User-Agent headers
                         (Experimental)Customize User-Agent headers.
 Same docs
                         above. (arg_num = 1)

-Google Translate V2 Options:
-  Options to control translation.(Not been tested) If the API key is given, it will replace the py-googletrans method.

-  -gtv2 key, --gtransv2 key
-                        The Google Translate V2 API key to be used.
-If not provided, use free API (py-googletrans) instead.
-                        (arg_num = 1)
-  -lpt integer, --lines-per-trans integer
-                        Number of lines per Google Translate V2 request.
-                        (arg_num = 1) (default: 15)
-  -tc integer, --trans-concurrency integer
-                        Number of concurrent Google translate V2 API requests to make. (arg_num = 1) (default: 10)

 Network Options:
   Options to control network.